vera-institute/PD_Data_Directory/README.md

 * `map_download`: indicates whether the data itself is able to be exported from the online interface
 * `map_notes`: other relevant information about the dataset or availability of information through the police department

-### Calls for Service

-Note: Since not all calls for service are indicative of crime and not all crimes are reported via 911, these data sources are distinct from crime (incident) data sources.

-The variables related to Calls for Service are:
-* `cfs_url`: link to reports or raw data reporting calls for service
-* `cfs_coverage`: span of time covered by dataset
-* `cfs_data_type`: indicates how the data is structured (i.e. .csv, .pdf, report style)
-* `cfs_agg_type`: indicates if the data is captured at an incident level or an aggregate
-* `cfs_timestamp`: indicates which timestamps exist
-* `cfs_download`: indicates whether the data itself is able to be exported from the online interface
-* `cfs_officer_initiated`: indicates whether the dataset captures interactions initiated by officers (such as traffic stops, street investigations, observing crimes in progress, etc)
-* `cfs_dispatched`: indicates whether the dataset includes only cases in which an officer was dispatched
-* `cfs_outcome`: indicates whether the dataset includes the outcome of each call for service
-* `cfs_location`: indicates whether the dataset includes location data for each call for service
-* `cfs_notes`: other relevant information about the dataset or availability of information through the police department

 ### Traffic and Pedestrian Stops